We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you choose to stay with your prenatal supplements, be sure to check that the daily dosage of choline is up to par.
 “The WHO recommends increasing choline intake to 550 milligrams daily during lactation,” she says.

-The first step to raising a healthy child is maintaining a healthy mom.
+The first step to raising a healthy child is ensuring mom is healthy.
 Especially for breastfeeding mothers, making sure you’re functioning at your best will ensure your baby is getting what they need to thrive.

 Choose a postnatal vitamin that includes a wide range of vitamins, minerals, and other important nutrients including DHA, choline, iron, zinc, folate, B12, and vitamin D.